nickyiliwang0000/h/css/forms.md

 ```
 ### `button[type=submit]`

 When `<button>Submit</button>` is inside a form element, it acts exactly like `<input type="submit" />`.
 This means if a user clicks the button, the form will be submitted.
-For best practices with respect to accessibility you should reach for a submit `button` in most cases.
+For accessibility best practices you should reach for a submit `button` in most cases.

 ```html
 <button type="submit">Submit Form</button>